• TPM25

 Finding Reliability in an Unreliable World

-Nearly five years after the onset of Covid, shippers of ocean containerized freight have become all too used to the worst of all worlds—poor reliability combined with periods of historically high rates.
-It is of little consolation that external shocks such as the public health crisis of COVID and the geopolitical tensions in the Middle East are at least partly responsible for the challenging and costly supply chain environment shippers are experiencing seemingly on a never-ending basis.
+Thus, nearly five years after the onset of Covid, shippers of ocean containerized freight have become all too used to the worst of all worlds—stubbornly poor reliability combined with periods of historically high rates—and little they can do about it.

-A parade of mega-ship vessel deliveries and the likihood that the spring-summer early peak season of 2024 will fade as 2024 winds down will give shippers some respite from the tight market.
-But there is no guarantee that a culture of schedule integrity will return to ocean carrier operations, the one possible exception being the Gemini network to be rolled out by Maersk and Hapag-Lloyd in early 2025.
+Amid all of that, there is serious doubt that schedule integrity will return to ocean carrier operations, the one possible exception being the Gemini Cooperation network to be rolled out by Maersk and Hapag-Lloyd in early 2025.

-The Gemini hub and spoke network, which aims to avoid delays at a single port delaying all subsequent arrivals on a multi-port string, is intended to present to the shipping public an alternative to the prevailing reality of blanked sailings and skipped port calls.
-In other words, actions implemented by carriers acting in their own interests which, in the zero-sum game of container shipping, means to the disadvantage of their customers.
+The Gemini hub and spoke network to be implemented in the first quarter of 2025 aims to avoid delays at a single port delaying all subsequent arrivals on a multi-port string.
+It is intended to present to the shipping public a stark alternative to the prevailing reality of blanked sailings and skipped port calls.

-And yet, it’s still possible to identify big-picture themes that will still very much be playing out when the 25th annual TPM convenes on March 2-5, 2025.
+And yet despite the almost impossible task of predicting the market in the current environment, it’s still possible to identify big-picture themes that will still very much be playing out when the 25th annual TPM convenes on March 2-5, 2025.

 • Is service consistency worth even wishing for at this point?
 A high priority of many shippers is reducing cost, as shown by a recent Alcott Global survey, partly driven by a need to reduce inventory costs that have been propped up by higher interest rates.
 Any dialing back of “just-in-case” buffer, however, requires service consistency, and that is sorely lacking: As of early July, carrier on-time performance was a sobering 52%, according to Sea-Intelligence.
 With the Red Sea crisis continuing with no end in sight, and with carriers seeing disruption as an advantage, it is unclear what the future of service consistency is unless Maersk and Hapag-Lloyd can decisively deliver on their promise of 90%+ reliability.